Copyright © Karl Dahlke, 2022

 The proton has 1836 times the mass of the electron, hence almost all of the mass of an atom is in the nucleus.
 Our enlarged atom covers a football field, yet all the mass is in those 12 tiny grains of sand at the center.

 The atomic number is the number of protons, and the atomic weight is the number of protons and neutrons, since they comprise the "weight" of the atom.
-Electrons determine the chemistry, thus each element is indicated by its atomic number, the number of protons and the number of electrons.
+Electrons have very little mass, and contribute almost nothing to the weight of the atom.
+However, electrons determine the chemistry, Thus each element is indicated by its atomic number, the number of protons and the number of electrons.
 Isotopes of the same element have different numbers of neutrons, variations on a theme, but virtually the same chemistry.
 In chapter 3 I presented a list of elements in order, though the order was not clear at that time.
 Now we understand - the elements are sorted by atomic number, by the number of protons in the nucleus.
 Hydrogen has just one proton, helium has 2, carbon has 6, oxygen has 8, and so on.
 Let's look at the list again.
 This time I'll include the atomic weight, which is the average number of protons and neutrons.
 This is just an average, some atoms have fewer neutrons, some have more.
 It is a fraction, as you would expect from an average, but of course each atom has a whole number of neutrons.
 The vast majority of carbon atoms have 6 neutrons, some have 7, and some have 8, thus an average of 12.0107.

 Now we can gain an intuitive understanding of why atoms are the same size.
 Bring in more protons and more electrons and watch what happens.
 Electrons repel each other, so they can't clump together.
 They whirl around the nucleus in wider and wider orbits.
 However, there are ever more protons, thus a higher positive electric charge at the center of the atom.
 This charge pulls the electrons closer to the nucleus, in tighter orbits.
 These effects cancel each other out.
 The outermost orbit determines the size of the atom, and therefore, all the atoms are roughly the same size.